danivek/hal-serializer/README.md

 // Register 'article' type Serializer.register('article', {
   blacklist: ['updated'], // An array of blacklisted attributes.
 Default = []
-  links: {
-    self: function(data) {
+  links: function(data) { // An object or a function that describes links.
     return {
+      self: {
         href: '/articles/' + data.id
-      };
       }
+    }
   },
   embedded: { // An object defining some embedded resources.
     author: {
       type: 'people', // The type of the embedded resource
-      links: { // Embedded links
+      links: function(data) {
-        href: function(data) {
+        return {
-          return '/peoples/' + data.id;
+          href: '/peoples/' + data.id
         }
       }
     },
     tags: {
-      type: 'tag' // The type of the resource
+      type: 'tag'
     },
     photos: {
-      type: 'photo' // The type of the resource
+      type: 'photo'
     },
     comments: {
-      type: 'comment', // The type of the resource
+      type: 'comment',
       schema: 'only-body' // A custom schema
     }
   },
-  topLevelMeta: { // An object that describe top level meta.
-Default = {}
+  topLevelMeta: function(extraOptions) { // An object or a function that describes top level meta.
-    count: function(extraOptions) { // Can be a function (with extra options argument) or a string value return extraOptions.count;
+    return {
+      count: extraOptions.count
     }
   },
-  topLevelLinks: { // An object that describe top level links.
-Default = {}
+  topLevelLinks: { // An object or a function that describes top level links.
-    self: '/articles' // Can be a function (with extra options argument) or a string value }
+    self: {
+      href: '/articles'
+    }
+  }
 });